Siebren Versteeg: Daily Times (Performer) (2012) in Rhizome's Net Art Anthology

 In 2012, Versteeg created his work Daily Times (Performer), an important artwork that was published in Rhizome's Net Art Anthology.
-The artist instructed his program to create an abstract painting on top of the front page of The New York Times’ daily print edition.
-After downloading the current front page, Versteeg’s “software begins to render a painterly abstraction on top of the scan, stroke by stroke, continuously developing until the next days’ edition is ready".
+The artist instructed his program to create an abstract painting on top of the front page of The New York Times' daily print edition.
+After downloading the current front page, Versteeg's "software begins to render a painterly abstraction on top of the scan, stroke by stroke, continuously developing until the next days' edition is ready".

-The anthology’s critical analysis notes that the work prompts “questions of authenticity and fidelity also to painting itself: it is an uncanny, disembodied replica of the painting process, densely layered with carefully rendered brushstrokes such that it becomes impossible to locate where the distinction between this bot-made painting and an authentic work of art might lie, if anywhere at all”.
-The anthology’s curators note that in “reducing front-page news to purely aesthetic information and offering painterly gestures in response, the Daily Times (Performer)… [points] to the inherent malleability of online information and its openness to multiple interpretations”.
+The anthology's critical analysis notes that the work prompts "questions of authenticity and fidelity also to painting itself: it is an uncanny, disembodied replica of the painting process, densely layered with carefully rendered brushstrokes such that it becomes impossible to locate where the distinction between this bot-made painting and an authentic work of art might lie, if anywhere at all".
+The anthology's curators note that in "reducing front-page news to purely aesthetic information and offering painterly gestures in response, the Daily Times (Performer)… [points] to the inherent malleability of online information and its openness to multiple interpretations".

-Attendants to an installation of Daily Times (Performer) (2012) at the University of Denver report that upon arriving in the gallery, before the museum opens to the public, that “the screen has already been partially painted over”.
-A reviewer of the installation stressed the importance of understanding Versteeg’s art on a holistic level, observing that visitors “know they’ve seen a digitally manipulated piece of news, and yet the most interesting part about that experience is that they have no idea what the world decided to care about that day, but at least they got to see a pretty piece of art”.
+Attendants to an installation of Daily Times (Performer) (2012) at the University of Denver report that upon arriving in the gallery, before the museum opens to the public, that "the screen has already been partially painted over".
+A reviewer of the installation stressed the importance of understanding Versteeg's art on a holistic level, observing that visitors "know they've seen a digitally manipulated piece of news, and yet the most interesting part about that experience is that they have no idea what the world decided to care about that day, but at least they got to see a pretty piece of art".

 2021-Present

-Versteeg’s work was curated into Jerry Gogosian’s Suggested Followers: How the Algorithm is Always Right, a collecting exhibit at Sotheby’s in October 2022 that takes its name from the tendency of Instagram to suggest followers to its users upon following an account.
-Versteeg consigned Today’s Paper (with flies) (2019) to the exhibition, which shows a self-portrait of the artist reading a newspaper in front of a dumpster tagged with the artist’s stenciled name.
-The newspaper’s image updates with the latest edition after 24 hours, and as its news content stales, flies appear within the tableau with increasing frequency.
+Versteeg's work was curated into Jerry Gogosian's Suggested Followers: How the Algorithm is Always Right, a collecting exhibit at Sotheby's in October 2022 that takes its name from the tendency of Instagram to suggest followers to its users upon following an account.
+Versteeg consigned Today's Paper (with flies) (2019) to the exhibition, which shows a self-portrait of the artist reading a newspaper in front of a dumpster tagged with the artist's stenciled name.
+The newspaper's image updates with the latest edition after 24 hours, and as its news content stales, flies appear within the tableau with increasing frequency.

 In March 2023, his genesis NFT, For a Limited Time, was produced in partnership with Arsnl.Art.
-This year long artistic experiment challenges collectors to curate the collection itself: generative artworks based off what's currently trending in our society.
+This year long artistic experiment challenges collectors to curate the collection itself: generative artworks based on what's currently trending in our society.